lotfdar58/medicalCourseSchedule/README.md

 6- Pre-requisites:

      - FM: N/A
-        -  So for example student could get FM/PS2 before FM/PS1
+        -  So for example resident could get FM/PS2 before FM/PS1
      - Outside: N/A

 7- Max course limit in each period/rotation